jim-schwoebel/allie/README.md

 ## Quick examples

+The below examples assume the default settings.json configuration in Allie.
+Results may vary if you change this file.

 ### [Collecting data](https://github.com/jim-schwoebel/allie/tree/master/augmentation)

 To illustrate a quick example, we can pull some sample audio data from this GitHub repository, separating males (x50) from females (x50).